aaronpk/draft-parecki-oauth-client-id-metadata-document/draft-parecki-oauth-client-id-metadata-document.md

 This establishes this client as a confidential client, and any communication with the authorization server MUST include client authentication of the registered type.

+## OAuth Phishing Attacks

+Authorization servers SHOULD fetch the `client_id` metadata document provided in the authorization request in order to provide users with additional information about the request, such as the application name and logo.
+If the server does not fetch the client information, then it SHOULD take additional measures to ensure the user is provided with as much information as possible about the request.

+The authorization server SHOULD display the hostname of the `client_id` on the authorization interface, in addition to displaying the fetched client information if any.
+Displaying the hostname helps users know that they are authorizing the expected application.

+If fetching the client metadata fails for any reason, the `client_id` URL is the only piece of information the user has as an indication of which application they are authorizing.

+## Server Side Request Forgery (SSRF) Attacks

+Authorization servers fetching the client metadata document and resolving URLs located in the metadata document should be aware of possible SSRF attacks.
+Authorization servers SHOULD avoid fetching any URLs using private or loopback addresses and consider network policies or other measures to prevent making requests to these addresses.
+Authorization servers SHOULD also be aware of the possibility that URLs might be non-http-based URI schemes which can lead to other possible SSRF attack vectors.

 # IANA Considerations